cse110-sp23-group5/cse110-sp23-group5/README.md

   - More user interaction and animations
 - Horoscope changes daily
 - Add short descriptions for each zodiac sign
+- Allow user to only save each horoscope once

 ## Medium-term
 - More accurate responses based on location